pratikmoo/fluent-plugin-moogaiops/README.md

 # fluent-plugin-moogaiops

-This GEM will add an output plugin for Moog AIOps.
+This GEM will add an output plugin for Moogsoft AIOps.

 ## Installation